vicgarcia/c920pi/README.md

 I'm using a Rasberry Pi 2 and Logitech C920 webcam.
 This setup as it is is specific to this device and camera combination.

 I start of by writing the Raspberian image to a micro SD card to use.
 I'm doing this on a Windows desktop with a tool called Win32DiskImager.

-I found it helpful to use my television as a monitor and plug in an HDMI cable into the Raspberry Pi.
-I also have a USB wireless keyboard that I used.
+I also found it helpful to use my TV and a wireless USB keyboard to perform the initial install.

 On the first boot, you will need to run throught the Raspberian config utility.
 During this configuration, I opt to expand the filesystem, enable the SSH server,